MicrosoftDocs/customer-insights/ci-docs/journeys/consent-record-creation.md

 In real-time journeys, consent is collected, managed, and enforced at a [contact point level](real-time-marketing-compliance-settings.md#contact-point-consent) (that is, an email address, phone number or a custom channel address).
 When a message is sent to contacts, leads, and Customer Insights profiles we [check the consent](real-time-marketing-email-text-consent.md#how-consent-is-respected-for-emails) for the specific contact point to which the message is being sent and for the specific purpose or topic of the message before sending the message.

-If you're collecting consent using customer insights - journeys forms, then the contact point consent records are automatically created for you.
+If you're collecting consent using Customer Insights - Journeys forms, then the contact point consent records are automatically created for you.
 However, if you're managing consent in an external system or have custom built user experiences (such as landing pages or preference centers) where you're collecting consent from your customers, you may need to create/update contact point consent records in consent center (msdynmkt_contactpointconsent4 table) to send messages from the system.

 ## Which scenarios require contact point consent records in the system?